100 Sights in São Paulo, Brazil (with Map and Images)

 Wikipedia: Parque da Juventude Dom Paulo Evaristo Arns (PT), Website

-Praça da Bandeira is a street located in the district of República, in the center of the city of São Paulo.
+Praça da Bandeira is a street located in the district of República, in the center of the municipality of São Paulo.
 It is an association between Largo da Bixiga and Largo do Piques.
 Until the 1960s, it was a public space with gardens.
-Today, almost the entire area is crossed by avenues, viaducts and footbridges, and also has a municipal bus terminal that serves several regions of the city.
+Today, almost the entire area is cut by avenues, viaducts and walkways, also having a municipal bus terminal that serves several regions of the city.

 The Orthodox Metropolitan Cathedral of São Paulo, also known as the Orthodox Cathedral of São Paulo, is a cathedral of the Greek Orthodox Church of Antioch, located at 1515 Vergueiro in Paraíso, Vila Mariana, São Paulo, Brazil.
 Dedicated to Paul the Apostle, it is home to the Antiochian Orthodox Archdiocese of São Paulo and All Brazil.
 It was constructed to serve the many Lebanese Brazilians of the Orthodox Christian faith who had been immigrating to Brazil since the late 19th century.
 It is one of the largest Eastern Orthodox cathedrals in the world, and a fine example of Byzantine Revival architecture.